Daniel-KM/Omeka-S-module-Annotate/README.md

 Development
 -----------

-Internally, targets and bodies are managed like Omeka resources, but they aren’t rdf classes.
+- Internally, targets and bodies are managed like Omeka resources, but they aren’t rdf classes.
+- In the json-ld of the resources, the key `oa:Annotation` is deprecated and will removed in a future release.
+Use the key `o:annotations`.

 TODO